 We know that packing lists can be long and sometimes stressful, so we’re here to make it as easy as possible for you by providing a list of items that will help your family enjoy their time in Hawaii.

-We’ve included items that you will need for the flight, such as a warm blanket and headphones, as well as items that you will need while in Hawaii, such as a raincoat and reef-safe sunscreen.
+We’ve included items that you will need for the flight, such as a warm blanket and headphones, as well as items that you will need while in Hawaii, such as a raincoat, a snorkeling shirt, and or reef-safe sunscreen.

 Whether you are planning on going to one of the black sand beaches on the Big Island or going to Oahu’s botanical gardens, you won’t regret adding these items to your packing list before heading out on vacation!
 Going to Hawaii will be an experience you’ll never forget, and we hope this helps make it even better!